Derangements in Subspace Actions of Finite Classical Groups: Maximal tori and the Weyl group

-\begin{proof} We view $\Omega(2n+1,q)=Sp(2n,q)$ and we are asking whether we are in $O^+(2n,q)$ or $O^-(2n,q)$.
-It is known that every element is in at least one of these (up to conjugacy) but a regular semisimple element is in precisely $1$ (since a regular semisimple element of $Sp(2n,q)$ has no eigenvalue $1$).
+\begin{proof} We view $\Omega(2n+1,q)=Sp(2n,q)=G$.
+Suppose that $T_w$ is a nondegenerate maximal torus of $G$.
+It is well known that every element of $G$ is contained in a conjugate of $O^+(2n,q)$ or $O^-(2n,q)$.
+However, a regular semisimple element is in precisely $1$ (since a regular semisimple element of $Sp(2n,q)$ has no eigenvalue $1$).
 Similarly, we see that each nondegenerate maximal torus stabilizes a unique nondegenerate hyperplane.

-The $T_w$ in $\Omega^+$ are those in the type D subgroup of index $2$ in the Weyl group and the rest are in $\Omega^-$.
+It is straightforward to see that the $T_w$ in $\Omega^+$ are those such that $w$ is in the type $D$ subgroup of index $2$ in the Weyl group, and the rest are in $\Omega^-$.